25kq1a0129-creator/CRT-CIVIL-C-PROGRAM/README.md

         printf("%d is not a palindrome",num);
     }
     return 0;}

+Q.write a code snipped for the following statement
-Q.a strong number is apositive integer where the sum of the factorial of its individual digits equals the original number. for example, 145 is a strong number because1!
+.a strong number is apositive integer where the sum of the factorial of its individual digits equals the original number. for example, 145 is a strong number because1!
 4!+5!=1+24+120=145

 #include <stdio.h>